laurenancona/unified-analytics/README.md

 - GA = “Google Analytics”
 - WMT = “Webmaster Tools”

-You will need a Google account; for convenience use the same email used to log in to Google Analytics if you already have a GA account.
+You will need a Google account; for convenience use the same email used to log in to Google Analytics.

-     Go to [Google Tag Manager](https://tagmanager.google.com) website and log in to Google if asked
+- Go to the [Google Tag Manager](https://tagmanager.google.com) website.
+Log in to Google if required.

-     Enter **Account Name** (e.g. Example Government Name)
+- Enter **Account Name** (e.g. Example Government Name)

-     Enter **primary domain** to be measured, e.g. _example.gov_
+- Enter **primary domain** to be measured, e.g. _example.gov_

-     Agree to Google Tag Manager Use Policy
+- Agree to Google Tag Manager Use Policy

 The snippet of code to embed on every page will be displayed next.
 You can always retrieve this from the control panel, but copy and save this for later if you wish.

 ###Set up to include Google Analytics

 Since Tag Manager acts as a “container” for code within a web page, it can include many different types of code snippets, used to measure everything from user interaction to advertising conversions.
 It was designed with native integration with Google Analytics, and also enables collection of a few extra dimensions in GA such as demographic data (age, gender) out of the box.

-Each snippet we want to include is a “tag,” and we’ll add the GA Page View (the primary, required hit we need to send data to GA) to our container as the first one.
+Each snippet we want to include is a “tag,” and we’ll add the GA `Page View` (the primary, required hit we need to send data to GA) to our container as the first one.
 This is the equivalent of adding the GA code snippet directly to your site.

 Click **Tags** in left sidebar
 ![]
 Click **New**
 ![]
-     Enter a name for the tag, e.g. **example.gov GA pageview**
+Enter a name for the tag, e.g. `example.gov GA pageview`
 ![]

 ####1 Choose Product
      Click **Google Analytics**